Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 # Demo Rollup

-This is a _research-only_ demo runing the Sovereign SDK, "election" example on Celestia.
+This is a demo running a simple Sovereign SDK rollup on Celestia.
 None of its code is suitable for production use.
 It contains known security flaws and numerous inefficiencies.

+## What is it?

+This demo shows how to integrate a state-transition function with a DA layer and a Zkvm to create a full zk-rolllup.
+By swapping out or modifying the imported state transition function, you can customize this example to run arbitrary logic.

+## Warning

+This is a prototype.
+It contains known vulnerabilities and should not be used in production under any circumstances.

 ## Celestia Integration

 The current prototype runs against Celestia-node version `v0.7.1`.
 This is the version used on the `arabica` testnet as of Mar 18, 2023.

-## Warning

-This is a research prototype.
-It contains known vulnerabilities and should not be used in production under any circumstances.

 ## Getting Started